 Tis the season for candles, and they are beautiful and romantic.
 They can also turn into a serious fire hazard.
 Make sure your candles are placed on a sturdy base and never leave your candles lit when unattended, even when leaving the room for a short time.
 Don’t forget that children are curious and will be drawn to lit candles.
 Their clothing and hair can catch fire in seconds.

 Consider LED candles as a safe alternative to regular candles.

 Christmas trees dry out quickly and easily.
 They can be a stunning part of the holiday tradition, but the earlier you buy one, the sooner it will become dry and flammable.
 Make sure any outlet used for lights isn’t overcrowded.
 Don’t place your gorgeous tree near a space heater.
 Remember to water your tree every day to prevent it from drying and becoming more flammable.

 Fireplaces turn magical during the holiday season.
 The chimney, after all, is Santa’s entryway into the house.
 Never allow children to be unattended when a fireplace is lit.
 Make sure ashes are moistened and disposed of properly.
 Always make sure the fire is put out before going to bed.

 Check your holiday lights before you hang them as the strings can become frayed with use.
 Decorate the outside of your home by using clips instead of nails when hanging strings of light.

 With fireplaces and candles being lit, matches can be left within reach of curious children.
 Take that extra step and keep matches and lighters out of children’s reach.

 Everyone at Short Pump Heating and Repair wishes you a joyful and safe holiday season.
-Call us at (804) 364-9040 for any inspection or emergency needs.
+Call us at (804) 364-9040 for any inspection.
 We care about the safety of your home.
 We are always here to help with your heating, cooling, and plumbing repair needs.